BenPyton/ProceduralDungeon/Getting-Started.md

 But remember, you **must** create one level per room data (you can't use the same room level for multiple room data).

-Before anything else, you should set the [[plugin's settings|Plugin Settings]] to your desire:
+Before anything else, you should set the [plugin's settings](Plugin-Settings.md) to your desire:
 - Rooms are defined with a bounding box, so the plugin will not generate overlapping rooms.\
 The bounding box size is expressed in terms of Room Unit.
 The default is 1000x1000x400 unreal units.\
 You should define it first.
 - Doors have also a size to display with a debug box, so artists and designers can see at a glance the volume doors will occupy.
-There can be several [[types of door|Door Types]] with different sizes, but the default one is set in the [[plugin's settings|Plugin Settings]].\
+There can be several [types of door](Door-Types.md) with different sizes, but the default one is set in the [plugin's settings](Plugin-Settings.md).\
 However, the door size doesn't affect anything during the dungeon generation.

 # How to create a room